 Applications selected by a panel of high-profile Australian authors and coordinated by the ACT Writers Centre

-‘The Best MS’ – a three-day manuscript development intensive masterclass with professional freelance editor Nadine Davidoff
+‘The Best MS’ – a three-day manuscript development intensive masterclass with highly regarded professional freelance editor Nadine Davidoff.

-A program reception will be held on the evening of Thursday 25 May
+A program reception will be held at 6pm on Thursday 24 May

 Manuscript development – writers work under their own steam to develop their manuscripts.